-Man found asleep behind the wheel charged with seventh DWI
+Man found asleep behind the wheel charged with 7th DWI

 Troopers with Louisiana State Police received multiple calls about a vehicle driving erratically on I-10 between LA 42 and LA 3246.

-Authorities say the man was seen drinking for a foam cup.
+Authorities say the man was seen drinking from a foam cup.

 The vehicle was later located in a restaurant parking lot.
 Inside the running sedan, authorities found Ira Jackson asleep behind the wheel.
 Jackson had red glassy eyes, slurred speech, and a strong odor of alcohol on his person.